jjvanzon/JJs-Reference-Architecture/Patterns.md

 ViewModels may only use simple types and references to other view models.
 A ViewModel should never reference data-store bound entities directly.

-Inheritance is *not* allowed, so it is a good plan to make the ViewModel classes sealed.
+Inheritance is *not* advisable, so it is a good plan to make the ViewModel classes sealed.

 Do not convert view models to other view models (except for yielding over non-persisted properties).
 Always convert from business domain to view model and from view model to business domain, never from view model to view model.